polyseam/platform-engineering/docs/dagger/README.md

 # 🚀 Using Dagger for Reusable, Portable CI/CD Pipelines

 Welcome to the documentation on [Dagger](https://docs.dagger.io/), an **open-source runtime for composable workflows**.
 But what does that mean exactly?
 Dagger is very intriguing if you think about the current developer workflow for CI/CD pipelines.
-Using something like GitHub Actions, we need to define a YAML template (and we all know how much developers love YAML 😉) and push it as many times as it takes to get a initial CI/CD pipeline working.
+Using something like GitHub Actions, we need to define a YAML template (and we all know how much developers love YAML 😉) and push it as many times to source control as it takes to get a initial CI/CD pipeline working.

 There are many factors that play into why this is challenging.
 To name one, the workflow agent (ie: the compute running the pipeline) where the CI/CD pipeline will run is very likely not the same as the environment you develop in, leading to ‘dependency hell’.
-Debugging is painful since you often have to test by pushing your code, waiting for it to run, and then troubleshooting errors from logs.
-This slow feedback loop makes iteration cumbersome.
+Debugging is painful since you often have to test by pushing your code, waiting for it to run, and then troubleshooting errors from logs, making more changes, waiting again for the pipeline to run and the cycle repeats itself.
+This slow feedback loop makes iterations cumbersome.
 Additionally, declarative pipeline definitions, while powerful, can be limiting when handling complex logic, and there’s often no straightforward way to test them locally before deployment.

 This is where Dagger comes in to save the day 🦸.
 In Dagger, CI/CD pipelines are containerized, making them incredibly portable.
 They run the same way locally as they do in the cloud, eliminating environmental inconsistencies.
 By enabling developers to run pipelines locally before committing changes, Dagger provides immediate feedback, significantly reducing the time spent debugging and improving development efficiency.